-- Directing Lab, an eight week program for directors prepping independent feature films.
-It runs in Los Angeles in February and March.
+- Directing Lab, an eight-week program for directors prepping independent feature films.
+The lab runs in Los Angeles in February and March.

-- Screenwriting Lab, an intensive, four week workshop designed to facilitate each writer’s unique voice through the development of a single feature project.
-The lab meets two to three evenings a week in Los Angeles every spring.
+- Screenwriting Lab, an intensive five-week workshop designed to facilitate each writer’s unique voice through the development of a single feature project.
+The lab meets two to three evenings a week in Los Angeles beginning in late April.

-- Producing Lab, an in-depth four week program that helps filmmakers develop skills as creative, independent producers.
-It is held in the fall in Los Angeles.
+- Producing Lab, an in-depth, five-week program that helps filmmakers develop valuable skills as creative, independent producers.
+The lab takes place every October in Los Angeles.

-- Documentary Lab, an intensive five week program designed to help filmmakers who are currently in post-production on their feature-length documentary films.
-The lab meets in Los Angeles in April.
+- Documentary Lab, an intensive five-week program designed to help filmmakers who are currently in post-production on their feature-length documentary films.
+The lab meets in Los Angeles beginning in mid-March.